 What it does:

-It crawls the internet looking for discrepancies in business information, differing addresses, and even old phone numbers.
+It crawls the internet for discrepancies in business information, such as different addresses and even old phone numbers.

 Why it matters: